Almost four years ago, my world was turned upside down.

 'Nothing short of amazing'

-I still remember my first appointment with Dr. Michael Ko back in 2017, where he spent close to two hours with my family and me, ensuring all of us that I’d be OK and that I was in good hands — and boy, was he right.
+I still remember my first appointment back in 2017, where the doctor spent close to two hours with my family and me, ensuring all of us that I’d be OK and that I was in good hands — and boy, was he right.
 He listened to me cry, he answered my questions, and he assured me that I would be able to tackle my MS head on.

-Ever since that initial visit with Dr. Ko, my MS journey at Rush has been nothing short of amazing.
+Ever since that initial visit, my MS journey at Rush has been nothing short of amazing.
 From the front desk staff, to the infusion nurses, to the physicians, the MS clinic has kept me afloat and has helped keep me as healthy as possible.